Navigation

 Overactive thyroid (hyperthyroidism)

-Having an overactive thyroid can cause a wide range of symptoms.
-These may include feeling weak and tired, being anxious or irritable, and losing weight.
+Overactive thyroid means your thyroid gland is making too much thyroid hormone.
+This is also known as hyperthyroidism or thyrotoxicosis.
+If you have an overactive thyroid, you may feel weak and tired, anxious or irritable, and lose weight.
 Treatment can lower your thyroid hormone levels and usually ease your symptoms.

 An image showing the location of the thyroid gland and surrounding structures